Free shipping on orders over 50€ up to 500g

 In ancient times, garnet was often confused with ruby.

-The largest deposits are found in Austria, Afghanistan, Brazil, India, Sri Lanka and the Czech Republic.
+The largest deposits are found in Austria, Afghanistan, Brazil, India, Madagascar, Sri Lanka and the Czech Republic.

-In lithotherapy, garnet has many virtues.
+In lithotherapy, garnet's virtues are numerous.
 This fine stone is said to bring joy, vitality, energy, courage and self-confidence.
 It also promotes self-respect and self-confidence.

 This blood-red stone is considered a powerful shield against negative thoughts.

 Garnet is associated with the root or first chakra.
-Wearing a garnet during meditation sessions or energy work is said to promote connection to the earth, increase self-confidence, support physical vitality and aid balance.
+Wearing a garnet during meditation or energy work is said to promote connection to the earth, increase self-confidence, support physical vitality and help balance.

 Like all stones used in lithotherapy, garnet stones need to be regularly purified and recharged to restore their properties.